biplobmanna/specialcarrots/README.md

 unfortunately, no

-my ip is behing a CGNAT, so port forwarding won't work (yes, i tried ddns and everything possible to get this running)
+my ip is behind a CGNAT, so port forwarding won't work (yes, i tried ddns and everything possible to get this running)

 so, the other option was to use a VPN, but i didn't want the visitors to connect to my VPN, plus i didn't wanna pay for any service - defeats the laptop on the floor, free hosting principle

 enter, ngrok, a tunneling app that gives me random urls that can hit my local server from the public internet

 the website is now reachable via [this link](https://bluegill-emerging-urchin.ngrok-free.app/)

 > note: this link will change in future, so don't depend too much on this. message me for the updated link

 ## What next?